I'm Sorry For My Skin Age Capture Firming Enriched Cream

 Overall, Butylene Glycol is a safe and well-rounded ingredient that works well with other ingredients.

-Learn more about Isopropyl IsostearateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Isopropyl IsostearateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.